javier-retondo/fit-control-backend/readme.md

 ## Overview

-**API for Soofia Reports** is designed to help developers build secure and scalable APIs quickly.
+**API for Fit Control System** is designed to help developers build secure and scalable APIs quickly.
 This project serves as a foundation for creating MVPs with minimal setup and maximum efficiency.

 ### Features: